emnh/heroku/README.md

 What to do about it?
 Make heroku project dir on github for extra files and shell scripts to sync/copy files from repos?
 Git submodules?

 Perhaps subtree merge strategy is more appropriate? https://www.kernel.org/pub/software/scm/git/docs/howto/using-merge-subtree.html

+Or maybe just backup to Google Drive or something.

 Notably: